ChristopherKlay/StadiaEnhanced/readme.md

 * Quick access menu for screenshots and video captures, speedtest, the community and more
 * Store search bar to quickly find games
 * Direct links to a list of Pro titles and games currently on sale
-* Many possible adjustments for the userinterface, to allow for a cleaner homescreen
+* Many possible adjustments for the user interface, to allow for a cleaner homescreen
 * The ability to filter games, or install shortcuts for them on your device
 * Slight tweaks to your messaging experience, including emoji support